2020 Philippine Super Liga season

-The 2020 Philippine Super Liga season was the eighth season of the Philippine Super Liga (PSL) which began on February 29, 2020.
-The COVID-19 pandemic forced the end of the season with the Grand Prix being the only conference held.
-The Grand Prix Conference prematurely ended on March 23, 2020 after the PSL indefinitely postponed games.
-Prior to the suspension, its last played game day March 10, 2020 was held behind closed doors.
+The 2020 Philippine Super Liga season was the eighth season of the Philippine Super Liga (PSL).
+The season opened with the Grand Prix, but due to the COVID-19 pandemic and the imposition of enhanced community quarantine (ECQ) in Luzon, the Grand Prix was suspended on March 23, with its last matches being played behind closed doors on March 10.

-The PSL attempted to resume play through the Beach Volleyball Challenge Cup, an invitational beach volleyball tournament open to non-PSL teams in November in Subic.
-However the plan was cancelled due to inclement weather conditions anticipated until the end of the year.
-The PSL plans to hold the beach tournament sometime in February 2021.
+The Beach Volleyball Challenge Cup was supposed to be held this season, but was cancelled due to weather conditions.

-Grand Prix Conference
+Grand Prix

-The 2020 Philippine Super Liga Grand Prix Conference was the 20th indoor volleyball conference of the Philippine Super Liga and the 25th conference overall.
+The 2020 Philippine Super Liga Grand Prix was the 20th indoor volleyball conference of the Philippine Super Liga and the 25th conference overall.
 It was also the only conference to be held this season before the pandemic.
 It ended up being the PSL's final indoor volleyball conference.